edespino/cloudberry-site/docs/sql-stmts/create-table.md

 **`GENERATED { ALWAYS | BY DEFAULT } AS IDENTITY [ ( sequence_options ) ]`**

 This clause creates the column as an identity column.
-Cloudberry Database attaches an implicit sequence to it, and automatically assigns a value from the sequence to the column in new rows.
+Apache Cloudberry attaches an implicit sequence to it, and automatically assigns a value from the sequence to the column in new rows.
 Such a column is implicitly `NOT NULL`.

 The clauses `ALWAYS` and `BY DEFAULT` determine how the sequence value is given precedence over a user-specified value in an `INSERT` statement.
 If `ALWAYS` is specified, a user-specified value is only accepted if the `INSERT` statement specifies `OVERRIDING SYSTEM VALUE`.
 If `BY DEFAULT` is specified, then the user-specified value takes precedence.
 See [INSERT](/docs/sql-stmts/insert.md) for details.
 (In the `COPY` command, ueser-specified values are always used regardless of this setting.)